Google to pay $700 million in case over whether its app store is an illegal monopoly

 While states announced a settlement with Google back in September, the details were unknown until the company publicly revealed the terms of the agreement on Monday.

-In the suit that prompted the settlement, filed back in July, more than 30 states accused Google of operating its app store like an illegal monopoly by suppressing competition and overcharging consumers for subscriptions to mobile apps, and other purchases within Google's app store.
+In the suit that prompted the settlement, filed back in July 2021, more than 30 states accused Google of operating its app store like an illegal monopoly by suppressing competition and overcharging consumers for subscriptions to mobile apps, and other purchases within Google's app store.
+Eventually, though, every U.S. state joined the legal action.

 Google will contribute $630 million into a settlement fund for consumers and $70 million will be provided to the dozens of states that brought the legal action against the tech behemoth.

+Pressure from the E.U. and South Korea builds against Google Play Store

-Terms of settlement were kept confidential as another legal case aimed at Google's app store unfolded.
-This one, filed by Epic Games, the maker of the hit video game Fortnite, ended last week with a California jury unanimously deciding that Google's Play Store violated U.S. competition laws by squelching competition and harming consumers.
+Terms of the settlement were kept confidential as another legal case aimed at Google's app store unfolded, as the judge in the states' case feared influencing the jury in a related case.

+That one, filed by Epic Games, the maker of the hit video game Fortnite, ended last week with a California juryunanimously deciding that Google's Play Store violated U.S. competition laws by squelching competition and harming consumers.

 A federal judge will hold hearings in January about what changes Google must make in order to remedy the anti-trust issues raised in court at the trial.